scottmsul/upcycle/README.md

 The live web app can be found here: https://scottmsul.github.io/upcycle/

+The discord group can be found here: https://discord.gg/pejMjkjBK4

 # Usage

 First specify the high quality items you want to create in the **Output Items** area at the top.